KRuschmann/Sale_of_Shares_Advisor/README.md

 - JupytherLab: Please refer to https://jupyter.org/install to install JupytherLab.
 - Required libraries: ```numpy``` ```pandas``` ```yfinance``` ```pandas_datareader``` ```statistics``` ```datetime``` ```statsmodels.api``` ```matplotlib.pyplot```

 In order to properly use our Stock Investing Advisor, it is essential to have installed the above listed libraries prior to running this program.
-To install the libraries, please use PowerShell in Anaconda with the following commands:
+To install the libraries, you can use PowerShell in Anaconda with the following commands:

 ```
 $ pip install numpy